aregtech/areg-sdk/examples/13_pubmesh/ReadMe.txt

 ////////////////////////////////////////////////////////////////////////

-        2. Project 'pubsvcmain' / 13_pubservice
+        2. Project 'pubservice' / 13_pubservice

 This project is marked as 'main' and contains instances of the Public service components, where one service (ServiceShtodwn) handles the